Peale Island: Geography

 Peale is on the north-west side of Wake Island, and major points on Peale include Toki Point, which is the western cape of Peale.
 On the southern side there is an extension of land into the lagoon that points south-east and ends at Flipper Point.
 It is separated from Wake Island by a channel which, from World War II to the 21st century, was crossed by a wooden bridge.
 The bridge had burned down by 2003.

 In 1953 the bridge between Peale and Wake Island was rebuilt.

 Wake is one of the most remote islands on the planet and is hundreds of miles from the nearest land.
 However, it conveniently sits in between other US Pacific islands such as Guam and the northern Marianas to the west and Midway, the western Hawaiian Islands, and Johnston Island to the east.

 Pan American Airways hotel and seaplane base (1935–1941)

 Peale Islet of Wake was chosen as the site for the Pan-American hotel and flying boat facilities in the late 1930s, with a pier going out into the lagoon.
 When World War II started, the facilities were bombed, destroying the hotel.
 Pan Am remained in operation up to the day of the first Japanese air raid in December 1941, the airline had been operating a seaplane base and hotel since the mid-1930s.
-Construction started in 1935, and by 22 November 1935 mail service started, and with construction of a hotel passenger service started in 4 November 1936.
+Construction started in 1935, and by 22 November 1935 mail service started, and with construction of a hotel passenger service started on 4 November 1936.
 There was no military constructions did not start until 1941.